 Friends of Astoria Column

-Since the 1930’s, Arlene Schnitzer’s family lived in Seaside during the summers.
-Her father, Simon Director, had a five and dime and furniture store in Astoria called The Metropolitan, where JC Penney’s is now.
+Since the 1930’s, Arlene Schnitzer’s family lived in Seaside, Oregon, during the summer.
+Her father, Simon Director, had a five and dime and furniture store in Astoria called The Metropolitan, where JCPenney’s is now.
 Arlene worked there every summer as a teen.
-Her father started her working in the candy department, but as soon as he figured out she was eating the profits he moved her to notions selling safety pins and buttons.
+Her father started her working in the candy department, but as soon as he figured out she was eating the profits he moved her to selling safety pins and buttons.

-The Schnitzers have had a house in Gearhart for many years and the north coast has a very special place in their hearts.
+The Schnitzers have had a house in Gearhart, Oregon, for many years and the north coast has a very special place in their hearts.

 In addition to their personal support of the community, The Harold & Arlene Schnitzer CARE Foundation also administers their youth philanthropy program, CommuniCare, in both Astoria High School and Warrenton High School.
 In the past 3 years, participating students have granted $53,528 to local community non-profits and $21,150 into their own school programs.